Fitzgerald Toussaint: Pittsburgh Steelers

 On September 7, 2015, Toussaint was signed to the Pittsburgh Steelers practice squad.
 On November 27, 2015, Toussaint was promoted to the active roster.

 He earned the Steelers' second-string running back position from Jordan Todman as the regular season came to a close.
 Toussaint caught the Steelers' eighth two-point conversion of the season against the Cleveland Browns in Week 17, setting the NFL record for most successful two-point conversion attempts by a team in a season.

-On January 8, 2016, Toussaint was announced as the starter for Steelers' wild card playoff game against the Cincinnati Bengals due to an injury to DeAngelo Williams.
+On January 8, 2016, Toussaint was announced as the starter for Steelers' Wild Card Round playoff game against the Cincinnati Bengals due to an injury to DeAngelo Williams.
 Toussaint and Todman combined for 123 rushing yards, and Toussaint added four receptions for 60 yards.
 In the second round of the playoffs, on January 17, Toussaint scored his first touchdown as a professional but also had a fumble late in the 4th quarter which eventually resulted in the Denver Broncos' game-winning drive.